-We are proud to announce that Dr. Alexander Facque Dr. Ellie Zara Ley are our two expert surgeons who offer gender confirming facial surgeries.
+At the Gender Confirmation Center, Dr. Alexander Facque and Dr. Ellie Zara Ley are our two expert surgeons who offer gender confirming facial surgeries.
 All three surgeons have experience working with non-binary and gender expansive patients whose needs go beyond what is typically offered in the menu of options for either facial feminization surgery (FFS) or facial masculinization surgery (FMS).
-We use the term gender affirming facial surgery (GAFS) interchangeably with gender confirming facial surgery as an umbrella term for all gender confirming facial surgeries that can help people of any gender who experience gender dysphoria or gender incongruence associated with the appearance or certain features of their face.
+We use the term gender affirming facial surgery (GAFS) interchangeably with gender confirming facial surgery as an umbrella term for all gender confirming facial surgeries that can help people of any gender who experience gender dysphoria associated with the appearance or certain features of their face.

 During surgery, the areas of the face that can be targeted are those that are most influenced by hormones during puberty.
-GCFS can reduce or remove the impacts of testosterone on one’s face, or augment areas of the face that would have been impacted by testosterone when there has been an absence of it during one’s initial puberty.
-GCFS can change the bones, skin, and soft tissues of the face.
+GAFS can reduce or remove the impacts of testosterone on one’s face, or augment areas of the face that would have been impacted by testosterone when there has been low quantities of it during one’s initial puberty.
+GAFS can change the bones, skin, and soft tissues of the face.

-You will work with your surgeon to develop an individualized plan.
+Each patient that pursues GAFS will work with their surgeon to develop an individualized plan.
 This is a list of possible procedures; however, you should know that you may not undergo all or even most of these, depending on your priorities and goals:

-GCFS can involve major procedures which can be helpful in making alterations to your face to reduce feelings of gender dysphoria or gender incongruence.
+GAFS can involve major procedures which can help reduce feelings of gender dysphoria or gender incongruence.
 That said, making surgical alterations to bone, skin and soft tissue also has the potential for risks and complications.
-It is important to seek the services of experienced, board certified plastic surgeons and to be aware of the potential risks so you are fully prepared for surgery and have proper expectations.
-Recovery time from GCFS will vary depending on which procedure(s) you undergo.
+As a patient, it is important to seek the services of experienced, board certified plastic surgeons and to be aware of the potential risks so you are fully prepared for surgery and have proper expectations.
+Recovery time from GAFS will vary depending on which procedure(s) you undergo.
 For more information on the recovery process you can reference our materials on recovery from FFS.